Tim55667757/TKSBrokerAPI/README_EN.md

 #### Get information about an instrument

 The key `--info` (`-i`) is used, and one of the two parameters must be specified: the instrument's ticker, or its FIGI ID.
 They are specified by the `--ticker` (`-t`) and `--figi` (`-f`) keys, respectively.
 The information displayed to the user is the same for both keys.
-The difference is in the content and number of fields displayed in the information table, depending on the type of instrument found: it is a currency, stock, bond, fund or futures.
+The difference is in the content and number of fields displayed in the information table, depending on the type of instrument found: it is a currency, share, bond, fund or futures.

 <details>
   <summary>Command to get currency information (using ticker alias, minimal logs)</summary>